Is 747 a good credit score?

 747 Credit Score Credit Card & Loan Options

-Most lenders will lend to borrowers with credit scores in the Very Good range.
-With a credit score of 747, your focus should be maintaining your credit status to make sure you get the best interest rates available.
+Borrowers with credit scores in the Very Good range should have no issues qualifying for a loan or credit card.
+With a credit score of 747, your focus should be maintaining your credit status to make sure you continue to get the most favorable loan terms available.

 Can you get a credit card with a 747 credit score?